sys-bio/ratesb/README.md

 ## Future Improvements

-We aim to continuously refine the performance of classifying Michaelis-Menten rate laws by evolving the underlying algorithm.
+- We aim to continuously refine the performance of classifying Michaelis-Menten rate laws by evolving the underlying algorithm.
+- ratesb-python is a python library being developed, and after it's released, it will be used in the website.

 ## Contact

 For further inquiries or feedback, reach out to:

+Primary contact:
-Longxuan Fan: longxuan@usc.edu
+- Longxuan Fan: longxuan@usc.edu

+Secondary contact:
+- Joseph Hellerstein: joseph.hellerstein@gmail.com
+- Herbert Sauro: hsauro@uw.edu